 You have the right to request for a review of this decision by an Independent Review Panel.
-If you would like to request a review, please notify our school, in writing.
-You must set out the grounds on which the request for a review is being made and send this to clerk of the governing body [specify the latest date - the 15th school day after receipt of this letter].
+If you would like to request a review, please notify Tania Martin (the Schools Appeals Officer) in writing.
+You must set out the grounds on which the request for a review is being made and send this to Warwickshire County Council, Law & Governance, Resources Group, Shire Hall, Warwick CV34 4RL by no later than [specify the latest date - the 15th school day after receipt of this letter].
 Please note that requests received after [repeat latest date] will be rejected.
 If you have a disability or special needs that would affect your ability to attend the meeting, please advise the School Appeals Officer.
 It would also be helpful to advise if you require an interpreter to be present.